AnchitPandey/Rocket-Payload-Simulator/README.md

 # Rocket-Payload-Simulator
 This project is a minified version of NASA's ground station rocket launching simulator.
-I made this app using WPF.
-In order to simulate data transfer from rocket to ground station, I created WCF service that send telemetry and gathered data from rocket and payload upon request.
-I have used multithreading and locking concepts to ensure shared config data files are safely read and written to.
+I made this app with WPF as the frond-end tool & WCF at the back.
+In order to simulate data transfer from rocket to ground station, the WCF service sends telemetry and gathered data from rocket and payload upon request.
+Also used multithreading and locking concepts to ensure shared config data files are safely read and written to.

 ## Features of the app